thoughtspot/cs_tools/docs/tools/scriptability/README.md

     1. Export the TML using `scriptability export`.
     2. Modify the TML for the group, such as different column names.
-    3. Import the TML using `scriptability import` without the `--force-create` flag.
+    3. Import the TML using `scriptability import`.

     In this scenario a mapping file _may_ be needed if the content comes from different connections.
 In that case you may also want separate mapping files for each group to make a copy for.